Sonic Adventure: Reception

 As the first fully 3D Sonic platform game, Sonic Adventure was highly anticipated.
 It received critical acclaim, and Computer and Video Games (CVG) called it one of the greatest video games of all time.
-Sonic Adventure won a Blockbuster Entertainment Award in the "Favorite Sega Dreamcast Game" category, and it was a runner-up for GameSpot's annual "Best Console Platform Game" award, which went to Rayman 2: The Great Escape (1999).
+Sonic Adventure won a Blockbuster Entertainment Award in the "Favorite Sega Dreamcast Game" category, and was a runner-up for GameSpot's annual "Best Console Platform Game" award, which went to Rayman 2: The Great Escape (1999).
+It was a finalist for "Outstanding Achievement in Visual Engineering" during the 3rd Annual Interactive Achievement Awards, which went to Unreal Tournament.

-The visuals and presentation attracted wide acclaim.
-Arcade magazine described it as a "quantum leap forward" in aesthetics and visual detail in video games, and Hyper estimated they even exceeded what was possible on high-end personal computers.
+The visuals and presentation attracted acclaim.
+Arcade described it as a "quantum leap forward" in aesthetics and visual detail in video games, and Hyper estimated it exceeded graphics of high-end personal computers.
 IGN called it the most graphically impressive platform game released up to that date, praising its cinematic sequences and describing it as "engrossing, demanding, and utterly awe-inspiring".
 GameSpot agreed and said only Soulcalibur's graphical quality surpassed that of Sonic Adventure.
-Edge felt the graphical features showed off the Dreamcast's potential to the fullest and that the game was "perfect" as a showcase for the system.
+Edge felt the graphical features showed off the Dreamcast's potential to the fullest and that the game was a "perfect" showcase.

 The audio received mixed responses.
 GameSpot and Game Revolution called the full-motion video (FMV) cutscenes and voice acting well-produced and fitting, though GameSpot noted poor lip-synching.
-IGN thought the cutscenes were repetitive and voiced strong disapproval of the voice acting, declaring it "a complete joke" and "downright awful".
-IGN had a particular distaste for Tails's voice, and retrospectively called it among the most annoying to feature in a video game.
+IGN thought the cutscenes were repetitive and described the voice acting as "a complete joke" and "downright awful", particularly Tails's voice, and later naming it among the most annoying to feature in a video game.
 AllGame was conflicted; they appreciated Tails's portrayal but found Sonic's and Knuckles's voices unfitting.
 GameSpot and AllGame praised the rock-style music, but Game Revolution described the score as "absolutely horrible".

 The gameplay was generally praised.
 GameSpot admired the straightforward, linear approach to the 3D platform genre and particularly praised it for keeping the basic gameplay of the original Genesis games.
 IGN said the game would keep players busy even after completion, noting its internet connectivity and other extras.
-On the other hand, Game Revolution said apart from being quicker, it did not advance the platform genre's design.
+However, Game Revolution said apart from being quicker, it did not advance the platform genre's design.
 Retrospectively, 1001 Video Games You Must Play Before You Die called its environments vast and twisted, stating it "brilliantly" captured traditional Sonic elements.
 The Chao minigame was noted as a major departure from the gameplay of the series.
 GameSpot wrote that "while really just a diversion", the Chao were an interesting, fun addition, singling out their internet functions as a highlight.
 AllGame said the Chao helped increase the replay value, although it was "strange", required patience, and did not provide bonuses in the main game.
 Game Revolution called the Chao "a neat addition" and praised its use of the VMU.